sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-09_the-gatha-on-the-founder-of-our-nation.md

 +++
-title = "The gAtha on the founder of ourxa0nation"
+title = "The gAtha on the founder of our nation"

 +++
 hiraNyena pArivR^itAn kR^iShNA\~n Chukladato mR^igAn |